lightly-ai/lightly/docs/source/getting_started/command_line_tool.rst

         ]
     }

+Hereby, it's important to use the keys as in the example: Information about the images must be stored under the key `images` and each image must have a `file_name` and an `id`.
+Custom metadata must be accessed with the `metadata` key and each entry must have an `image_id` to match it with the corresponding image.

 .. note:: Make sure that the custom metadata is present for every image.
 The metadata
           must not necessarily include the same keys for all images but it is strongly recommended.

-.. note:: We support numbers, strings, booleans, and even nested objects for
+.. note:: We support integers, floats, strings, booleans, and even nested objects for
           custom metadata.

 To add the metadata in the web-app, simply pass it to the `lightly-magic` command: